 Many plant-based protein powders have a gritty texture due to their insoluble fiber content.
 The more insoluble fiber a protein powder has, the more that it will taste like dirt.
 Some of the grittiest plant proteins are hemp, pea, and pumpkin.

 Our vegan protein powders are made with California almonds.
 They are finely ground and roasted for a rich, nutty flavor.
 You’ll find that they can compete with animal protein in terms of taste and mouthfeel.

 If your protein shake is gritty and you are not using a blender, use a blender.
 A good blender is usually the difference between a smooth, creamy shake and a gritty one.
 If you are already using a blender and your protein shake is gritty, then it is time to find a new protein powder.

-Again, protein powder should taste good.
-Remember, it is just food.
-If you find yourself choking down your protein shake, you are missing out.
-Life is too short for protein powders with a chalky aftertaste.
-Moreover, if consuming protein powder is a chore, it is not sustainable in the long term.
-A diet is not a six-week affair, it is for life.
-Think twice before spending your hard earned dollars on a supplement that tastes bad.
+Remember, protein powder should taste good because if consuming protein powder is a chore, it is not sustainable in the long term.
+A diet is not a six-week affair, it is for life, so think twice before spending your hard-earned dollars on a protein powder that tastes like chalk.

 “I just finished my first bag and ordered 2 more!
 I Iove this stuff!
 I have IBS and every protein powder hurts my stomach…except drink wholesome!”